Estimated reading time: 20 minutes

 Back in the ‘glory days’, many wedding photographer’s marketing was just throwing a few photos on their Facebook page and waiting for the enquiries to come rolling in.
 Sadly this also trained us to start to think that marketing was free, that paying for marketing and advertising was a fools errand.

-I also remember wedding photographer’s feeling that the industry was saturated nine years ago.
+Even back when I started in the industry a decade ago, the feeling was that the wedding photography market was saturated.
 Oh how little we knew!
 Each year it seems more and more people jump into the industry.

 A few years ago, a fellow photographer called Chris Giles wrote an amazing blog post on what marketing worked for him.
 I remember how useful I found his advice & experience and I was grateful he shared it.
 So with that in mind and years later, I thought the time has come for me to share my own experiences.
 Hopefully, it will help someone too.